rscircus/rscircus.github.io/content/posts/2023-10-06-philosophy-of-software-engineering-and-design.md

 ## Automation and Feedback Loops

 Let's refocus on practicing Software Engineering in a manner that minimizes the cognitive burden for developers.
 In "Continuous Delivery - Seamless and Reliable Software Releases" Humble and Farley shift the conversation to the critical juncture where code moves from development to production.
-These days, with the omnipresent cloud, a significant chunk of time is spent upon infrastructure.
+These days with the omnipresent cloud™️ a significant chunk of time is spent upon infrastructure.

 > _CD provides a continuous feedback loop, allowing developers to detect and rectify issues promptly._